jbossdemocentral/3scale-api-workshop/docs/labs/lab03/lab03.md

     ```bash
     https://userX-admin.apps.GUID.openshift.opentlc.com/
     ```

     *Remember to replace the GUID with your [environment](#environment) value and your user number.*

-1. Accept the self-signed certificate.
+1. Accept the self-signed certificate if you haven't.

     ![selfsigned-cert](images/00-selfsigned-cert.png "Self-Signed Cert")